BSC-CNS-EAPM/AdaptivePELE/docs/_sources/Examples.rst.txt

   * **metricMultipleTrajectories** :
-    this type accepts a *metricCol* which represents a column in the report file, an *exitValue* which represents a value for the metric, a *condition* parameter which can be either "<" or ">", default value is "<" and a *numTrajs* parameter which determines how many independent trajectories have to meet the condition for the simulation to stop.
-The simulation will terminate after the metric written in the *metricCol* reaches a value smaller or greater than *exitValue*, depending on the condition specified for a number of trajectories greater or equal than *numTrajs*.
+    this type accepts a *metricCol* which represents a column in the report file, an *exitValue* which represents a value for the metric, a *condition* parameter which can be either "<" or ">", default value is "<" and a *numberTrajectories* parameter which determines how many independent trajectories have to meet the condition for the simulation to stop.
+The simulation will terminate after the metric written in the *metricCol* reaches a value smaller or greater than *exitValue*, depending on the condition specified for a number of trajectories greater or equal than *numberTrajectories*.
 An example of the exit condition block that would terminate the program after 10 trajectories reach a value of more than 2 for the fifth column (4th starting to count from 0) of the report file would look like::